bombasticSlacks/Aspirant/Game/Transmuter.md

 ### Basic
 #### Amateur Transmutation
 If your character has [Attuned](Magic-Training#Attuned), your character can [Channel](Channel) to:

-Change a comestible into something more useful.
-Alter yourself in simple ways.
+* Change a comestible into something more useful.
+* Alter yourself in simple ways.

 #### Wire Fight
 You Can Use RES instead of Agility to Calculate Movement distance.

 #### Wild Casting
 You can cast spells normally while transformed into a non-humanoid creature.
 You can also speak normally.

 ---
 ### Advanced

 #### Expert Transmutation
 If your character has [Amateur Transmutation](#Amateur%20Transmutation) training, your character can [Channel](Channel) to:

-Change a tool, weapon, or armour into something more useful.
-Alter the world around you.
-Alter yourself in meaningful ways, including transforming into animals.
-Alter others in simple ways.
+* Change a tool, weapon, or armour into something more useful.
+* Alter the world around you.
+* Alter yourself in meaningful ways, including transforming into animals.
+* Alter others in simple ways.

 #### Kinetic Monk
-If Your Character Has [Black Belt](Pugilist#Black%20Belt) Training, while Using a Focus You Can Kinetic Strike, Kinetic Shove, and Wire Fight

-Kinetic Strike - You Can Use Unarmed Melee Attacks at a Range Equal to 2 times Your RES.
-Reactions to These Attacks Are at an Additional -2.
-You can substitute your RES value for STR when performing these attacks.

-Kinetic Shove - You Can Shove a Person at a Range Equal to 2 times Your RES.
-Reactions to This Attack Are at an Additional -2.
+If your character has [Black Belt](Pugilist#Black%20Belt) Training, while using a [Focus](Example-Gear#Focus) you can substitute your [Resolve](Stats#Resolve) for [Strength](Stats#Strength) when performing melee attacks and [Special Manoeuvres](Combat#Special%20Manoeuvres).
+You can also perform unarmed melee attacks and [Special Manoeuvres](Combat#Special%20Manoeuvres) at a range of double your [Resolve](Stats#Resolve)

 ---
 ### Master